7,300 total views, 6 views today

-Nowadays, the buzz word in the industry is React, so today I thought of writing on React.
-In this article I will explain about the “getting started with React.js learning in 10 minutes”.
+React tutorial, nowadays, the buzzword in the industry is React, so today I thought of writing on React.
+In this article, I will explain the real-time example of the React component (Learn the basics understanding of React in 10 minutes).
 At the end of Part 1 and Part 2, you will be confident to go to the next level of React.js learning.
 This will give you the right heads on.

 - Introduction of React.js

 - Where did the name React in React.js come from?

 - The History of React.js and Why Should We Use React.js?

 - What are the prerequisites to learning React.js?

 - A real-time example of a component – any website home page

 History of React – where did the name React in React.js come from?